TTSS0529/leetcode-practice-in-cpp/README.md

 Example:
 c++ -Wall -Wextra -Werror brute_force.cpp test.cpp -o test && ./test

-📌 If a problem folder only contains a brute_force version, that means the first try already hit 100% runtime, so I haven’t optimized it further (yet).
-I’ll revisit it if I come up with a better idea.
+📌 If a problem folder only contains a brute_force version, that means it's either already the best I could come up with at the time — possibly even achieving 100% runtime — or it's a reasonable enough solution for now.
+I’ll revisit it if I come up with a better idea or gain a deeper understanding of the problem.

 ---